 - Share your research with 50 free e-prints and tips on promoting your article courtesy of our Author Resources site.

-The Justice Evaluation Journal focuses on evaluation practices aimed and improving criminal justice outcomes.
+The Justice Evaluation Journal focuses on evaluation practices aimed at improving criminal justice outcomes.
 Therefore, articles for publication are to be formatted as accessibly as possible to practitioners.
 Submissions should:

 - Be no more than 30 pages